DevExpress/devextreme-documentation/concepts/05 UI Components/Toolbar/00 Getting Started with Toolbar/05 Create a Toolbar and its Items.md

 - [dxButtonGroup](/Documentation/ApiReference/UI_Components/dxButtonGroup/)
 - [dxDropDownButton](/Documentation/ApiReference/UI_Components/dxDropDownButton/)

-The Toolbar supports [dxButton](/Documentation/ApiReference/UI_Components/dxButton/).
-For all the other UI components, do not forget to import modules in Angular, Vue and React.
+In Angular, Vue, and React, import modules for all the components except the [dxButton](/Documentation/ApiReference/UI_Components/dxButton/).

-The following code creates a Toolbar and adds a [dxTextBox](/Documentation/ApiReference/UI_Components/dxTextBox/) and a [dxButton](/Documentation/ApiReference/UI_Components/dxButton/) that notifies users on click.
-The Toolbar displays the items in the center.
+The following code creates a Toolbar and adds a [dxTextBox](/Documentation/ApiReference/UI_Components/dxTextBox/) and a [dxButton](/Documentation/ApiReference/UI_Components/dxButton/).
+The button notifies users on click.
+The Toolbar displays these items in the center.

 ---
 ##### jQuery